YuLeiFuYun/YLExtensions/README.md

 # YLExtensions
-When a UITableView or UICollectionView page contains multiple types of cells, registering and configuring the cells requires writing a lot of boilerplate code.
-YLExtensions simplifies these processes by adding extensions to UITableView and UICollectionView.
+Using YLEXtensions could get you out of massive boilerplate code when you want to register , configure a UITableView or UICollectionView page which contains multiple types of cells.